IlyasDeckers/crystallized-time/crystallized_time.md

 ## 1. Introduction

 Music and physics share a deep and largely unexplored structural kinship.
 Both are fundamentally concerned with how patterns emerge from underlying laws, how complexity arises from simple rules iterated across time, and how an observer's relationship to a system shapes what is perceived.
-This paper begins from the premise that these parallels are not metaphorical but mathematical — that the same structures describing physical reality may serve as generative engines for musical composition.
+The same structures describing physical reality may serve as generative engines for musical composition.

 The specific entry point for this investigation is the time crystal: a phase of matter that spontaneously breaks time-translation symmetry, organizing itself into a repeating structure in time rather than space.
 The hypothesis is that time crystals offer a physically rigorous model for rhythm — one that produces the kinds of polyrhythmic complexity found in certain traditions of human music-making, not through compositional choice, but through physical inevitability.